PSandro/website/content/posts/bigrep-modding-klipper/index.md

 ## Installing Klipper on PC
 I went for a fresh install of Debian for the existing embedded PC.
 Since Klipper is usually run on RaspberryPis and the default username is 'pi' that is also what I went with for the installation.
-Once Debian was running the [KIAUH](https://github.com/dw-0/kiauh) installer did the rest.
+Once Debian was running, the [KIAUH](https://github.com/dw-0/kiauh) installer did the rest.

 ## Compiling Klipper for MCU
 The following settings are used: